aimcdonnell/reddit-app/my-reddit-app/README.md

 ## Challenges faced

 - Connecting Reddit to the app - this was particularly tough as there were a range of different posts (some with a title and comments, some with a title and text, some with only a video, some with only images, some with images and text).
 This meant closely comparing different posts in the reddit JSON link (https://www.reddit.com/r/popular.json?limit=10) to find similar and different properties
+- Trying to get the sound to play on Reddit video posts - I was able to get the video to play but the audio would not